Legal

 4. Create A Sustainable Business Model

-The goal should be to create a sustainable business model that is resilient to economic shocks and can weather any future storms.
+The goal should be to create a sustainable business model that is resilient to economic shocks and can weather future storms.
 This can involve cost-cutting, restructuring debts, renegotiating terms with creditors or suppliers, and diversifying your sources of income.

 5. Seek Financial Support

-In some cases, small businesses may be eligible for financial support from the government or other sources.
+Sometimes, small businesses may be eligible for financial support from the government or other sources.
 This could include grants, loans, tax reliefs, and other financial assistance.

 6. Understand The Consequences of Insolvency